Last Updated: 9/30/20 | September 20th, 2020

 Paris may be known as the City of Lights but it hides a dark and disturbing history.

 Underneath the city, there is a gigantic honeycomb of tunnels.
-The system is a giant maze and no one knows quite how many tunnels or chambers there are out there (that’s how big it is).
-(Paris is, after all, a very old city that has been built and rebuilt many times.)
-What we do know is that there are at least 320km (200 miles) of tunnels under the city.
-It’s a literal maze.
+The system is a giant maze, and no one knows quite how many tunnels or chambers there are out there (that’s how big it is).
+Paris is, after all, a very old city that has been built and rebuilt many times.

 These tunnels and chambers are what is left of rock quarries that used to be on the outskirts of the city.
-Much of the limestone that built the city was extracted from these mines, but as the city grew it expanded to where the quarries were and quarries had to be abandoned.
+Much of the limestone that built the city was extracted from these mines, but as the city grew it expanded to where the quarries were, and quarries had to be abandoned, leaving a sprawling network of tunnels below the city.

 The French resistance used these tunnels during World War II, and rave parties flourished there during the 1990s.
-Victor Hugo used his knowledge about the tunnel system when he wrote Les Misérables.
-In 1871, communards killed a group of monarchists in one chamber.
+The famous writer and politician Victor Hugo used his knowledge about the tunnel system when he wrote Les Misérables.
+In 1871, communards (members of a short-lived commune in France) killed a group of monarchists in one of the underground chambers.

-Yet, in this maze of tunnels, one part open to the public: the famous Catacombs of Paris.
+Also located in this maze of tunnels, are the famous Catacombs of Paris.
+And they are open to the public.

 The Catacombs of Paris were “created” at the end of the 18th century.
 As the cemeteries filled up and had to be moved outside the city, a portion of the tunnels was turned into an ossuary (a place where human skeletons are stored) that contains the remains of millions of Parisians, who were gradually transferred here between the late eighteenth and mid-nineteenth centuries.
 (Fun fact: The bones were always moved at night to a ceremony made up of a procession of priests who sang along the way to the Catacombs.)